 Lisa’s testimony is interesting because it parallels two causes:

-- One is quite common, pressure, stress, fatigue, and therefore crying, which allows this accumulated pressure to be released, even if it is not an opportune moment.
+- One is quite common, pressure, stress, fatigue, and therefore welling up, which allows this accumulated pressure to be released, even if it is not an opportune moment.

 - She also evokes empathy.
 Empathy, although often real, is also a reflection of our anxieties and fears.
 Lisa fears being subjected to unwarranted aggression and living in a society where aggression is very present.